pcmoraesmenezes/Data-Science-and-Machine-Learning-Course/statistics in python/README.md

 $\prod_{i=1}^{n} f_{x}(x_{i}) * f_{y}(\lambda)$

 It's extremely important in Machine Learning.
 Whatever you apply regularization in machine learning models in reality you are applying MAP.

-### Logistic Regression

-Logistic regression is extremely powerful is compared with classic models in machine learning like linear regression.
-Deep learning is constructed based on logistic regression.

-Logistic regression is a classification algorithm that uses the log likelihood.
-The goal of logistic regression is to find the probability of a certain event.